draconisPW/PWMAngband/docs/dungeon.rst

 name of the store, the maximum amount of cash that the store owner will pay for any one item, and the store inventory, listed along with the prices.

-You will also see an (incomplete) list of available commands.
+You can press ``?`` for a partial list of the available commands.
 Note that some of the commands which work in the dungeon work in the stores as well, but some do not, especially those which involve "using" objects.